Pike River Mine News

 The Engineering Printing and Manufacturing Union says the fine given to an Australian-based drilling company for safety failures at the Pike River coal mine is "a joke".

 An angry Pike River father says the Prime Minister has written off the families' latest chance to get the bodies of 29 workers out of the West Coast mine.
+(AUDIO)

 The Royal Commission of Inquiry investigating the Pike River mine tragedy has been given an extra two months to finish its report.